fraboniface/fraboniface.github.io/_posts/2020-02-25-lcoe-nuclear.md

 ### More realistic capacity factors
 As I said, I wasn't so happy with their capacity factors, so I changed their range from 38%-55% to 25%-50% for wind, and from 23%-34% to 15%-25% for solar.
+Keep in mind that 50% for onshore wind is really exceptional, whereas 25% is the world average, so it's not like I'm trying to make wind energy appear more expensive than it is.
 The new LCOE ranges are:
 - wind: 32 - 87 $/MWh;
 - solar: 48 - 64 $/MWh.